 Console Light Web Monitoring Panel#

-Angie provides a wide range of possibilities to monitor its work; in addition to the metrics API and the http_prometheus module, you can use a visual console that installs beside the server.
+Angie provides a wide range of possibilities to monitor its work; in addition to the metrics API and the Prometheus module, you can use a visual console that installs beside the server.

 Console Light#

-Console Light is a lightweight, real-time activity monitoring interface that displays key server performance metrics.
-The console is based on the API capabilities of Angie; activity monitoring data is pulled in real time.
-In addition, the console allows you to dynamically modify Angie configuration if the API itself provides this capability.
+Console Light is a lightweight, real-time activity monitoring interface that displays key server load and performance metrics.
+The console is based on the API capabilities of Angie; activity monitoring data is generated in real time.
+In addition, the console allows you to dynamically modify Angie configuration where the API itself provides this capability.

 Example of a deployed and configured console: https://console.angie.software/